-Cornwall 18 years ago, to its current position today with 46 Coastal Lookout Stations fully cookout stations fully operational in England and Wales.
+Cornwall 18 years ago, to its current position today with 46 Coastal Lookout Stations fully operational in England and Wales.
 National Coastwatch are also committed to an ambi-tious expansion pro-gramme and this is set to continue as new loca-tions become available.
+The organisation was originally formed to restore the visual safety watch around our coasts watch around our coasts when this facility was withdrawn by HM Coastguard in 1994 due to Government funding cuts.
+NCI Volunteers now provide the 'Eyes Along the Coast' with around 2000 trained Watchkeepers giving up their spare time to watch over our inshore waters seven days a week, all at no cost to the nation.

-The organisation was originally formed to restore the visual safety watch around our coasts were shown how NCI responds to maritime emergencies, immedi-ately reporting the details to the nearest Coastguard Rescue Coordination Centre who would then assum responsibility for managing the incident and tasking appropriate rescue units to the scene.
-In large busy ports like Portsmouth, NCI Watchkeepers would also simultaneously inform the Port situation After spending some
+Following their intro-ductory briefing, the MPs were taken up to the Watch Tower itself, where they were able to meet the duty Watchkeepers and see for themselves how everything works.
+They were shown how NCI responds to maritime responds to martine emergencies, immedi-ately reporting the details to the nearest Coastguard Rescue Coordination Centre who would then assum responsibility managing the incident and tasking appropriate rescue units to the scene.
+In large busy ports like Portsmouth, NCI Watchkeepers would also simultanetime in the Lookout Station where they were highly impressed with of the volunteers, Mr Coastwatch Institution Hoban and Ms and promote public awareness of its vital do all that they can to